-The World Business Council for Sustainable Development believes that the 'integration of sustainability thinking into a business's innovation process - not as a negative or limiting factor in the creative process, but as an opportunity - is in its best business interests' (Dormann and Holliday, 2002, p.
+The World Business Council for Sustainable Development believes that the "integration of sustainability thinking into a business's innovation process - not as a negative or limiting factor in the creative process, but as an opportunity- is in its best business interests" (Dormann & Holliday, 2002. p.
 7).
-The underlying reason for this is that companies that do tend to gain acceptance of new innovations quicker and are, therefore, more successful.
+The underlying reason for this is that companies who do tend to gain acceptance of new innovations quicker and are therefore, more successful.

-As innovation has the potential to cut across all aspects of human endeavour, it is vital to understand what drives this phenomenon and how it can be best managed to gain maximum benefit.
-Dormann and Holliday (2002, p.
-7) have stated that 'Innovation is at the core of creating a sustainable human society and as a society, we will not succeed in creating a sustainable world if we focus merely on doing efficiently, what we already do'.
+As innovation has the potential to cut across all aspects of human endeavour, it is vital to understand what drives this phenomena and how it can be best managed to gain maximum benefit.
+Dormann & Holliday (2002, p.
+7) has stated that "Innovation is at the core of creating a sustainable human society and as a society, we will not succeed in creating a sustainable world if we focus merely on doing efficiently, what we already do."

 Levels of hardship around the world tend to be disproportionately centred on developing countries and their people.
 As populations enlarge along with the need to consume more and more natural resources, this situation is set to worsen.
-According to Ozor and Igbokwe (2007), stresses on these valuable recourses are resulting in unprecedented effects on ecosystems, such as pollution, loss of genetic diversity, soil fertility decline, climatic changes, decline in yields, deforestation and desertification.
-Pinstrup and Pandya-Lorch (1994) noted that over 700 million people did not have sufficient food for a healthy and productive life.
-At the same time, Brown et al. (1994) state that up to a billion people are surviving on less than a dollar a day, and Chassy (2003) claims that up to 850 million people are malnourished going on to state that more than 200 million of these are children, the majority of which live in developing countries.
-Ozor and Igbokwe (2007, p.
-1598) quote that 'The United Nations Food and Agriculture Organization (FAO) estimate that two out of five children in the developing societies are stunted, one in three is underweight, and one in ten is 'wasted' due to under-nourishment'.
+According to Ozor & Igbokwe (2007), stresses on these valuable recourses is resulting in unprecedented effects on ecosystems, such as pollution, loss of genetic diversity, soil fertility decline, climatic changes, decline in yields, deforestation and desertification.
+Pinstrup & Pandya-Lorch (1994) noted that over 700 million people did not have sufficient food for a healthy and productive life.
+Brown, Kane & Roodman (1994) at the same time states that up to a billion people are surviving on less than a dollar a day and Chassy (2003) claims that up to 850 million people are malnourished going on to state that more than 200 million of these are children, the majority of which live in developing countries.
+Ozor & Igbokwe (2007, p.
+1598) quotes, "The United Nations Food and Agriculture Organization (FAO) estimate that two out of five children in the developing societies are stunted, one in three is underweight, and one in ten is 'wasted' due to under-nourishment".

-As the planets' conventional natural resources are consumed, it is argued that this will have a profound effect on society and the environment.
-Unpredictable costs associated with oil supply, climate change issues, geopolitical uncertainty and the inevitable end to the fossil-based fuel era have finally igniting interest in alternative energy and consumer goods supply (Nelson, 2008).
-To maintain current levels of lifestyle, help solve some of the developing nation's problems and ultimately survive, the world will look more to technology and science for the answers, and this will call for partnerships that deliver new approaches and science-based innovations (Teresko, 2006).
+As the planets conventional natural resources are consumed, it is argued that this will have a profound effect on society and the environment.
+Unpredictable costs associated with oil supply, climate change issues, geopolitical uncertainty and the inevitable end to the fossil based fuel era has finally igniting interest in alternative energy and consumer goods supply (Nelson, 2008).
+In order to maintain current levels of lifestyle, help solve some of the developing nation's problems and ultimately survive, the world will look more to technology and science for the answers and this will call for partnerships that deliver new approaches and sciencebased innovations (Teresko, 2006).

 So much of modern infrastructure and consumer goods supply relies heavily on the petrochemical industry for raw materials.
-Nelson (2008) posits that biotechnology has a major part to play in this area, as virtually anything that is petrochemically derived can be produced using biotechnology-derived substitutes.
-In addition, Nelson (2008) claims that 'biobased' products offer advantages over the equivalent petrochemically derived product due to renewable, environmentally friendly and often enhanced design characteristics, which require less energy to produce.
+Nelson (2008) posits that Biotechnology has a major part to play in this area as virtually anything which is petrochemically derived can be produced using biotechnology derived substitutes.
+In addition, Nelson (2008) claims that "biobased" products offer advantages over the equivalent petrochemically derived product due to renewable, environmentally friendly and often enhanced design characteristics which requires less energy to produce.